brycewray/astro-site-legacy/src/pages/posts/2019/12/sorta-strange-ssg-trip.md

 - **[Lessons learned](/posts/2019/07/lessons-learned/)**---A few days later, in the naíve belief that I was safely with Hugo forever and would never again dally with "the kewl kids’ SSGs," I wrote this little description of some of the things I’d learned or figured out during Gatsby Experiment I. One of those was that you shouldn’t put a [Git](https://git-scm.com) repository on a cloud-sync account, the remedy to which was the subject of my next post&nbsp;.&nbsp;.&nbsp;.

 - **[Roger, Copy](/posts/2019/07/roger-copy/)**---.&nbsp;.&nbsp;.&nbsp;wherein I lauded, as I still do, the excellent [Working Copy](https://workingcopyapp.com/) source-control app for iOS.
 Won’t be any "dance" with this app, because it’s the gold standard.
-I "[pity the fool](https://www.overthinkingit.com/2010/05/04/i-pity-the-fool-origin/)" who tries to topple it.
+I “[pity the fool](https://www.overthinkingit.com/2010/05/04/i-pity-the-fool-origin/)” who tries to topple it.

 So things settled down for a little while, "dance"-wise; but, in my always troublesome mind, I was already hearing the "whispers" I’d mention later.
 More on that when we get to September.
 First&nbsp;.&nbsp;.&nbsp;.